polycfd/apecss/README.md

 APECSS is a software toolbox to compute pressure-driven bubble dynamics and the resulting acoustic emissions.
 It is written in C and has been developed with simplicity, versatility and performance in mind.
 The acronym APECSS stands for "Acoustic Pulse Emitted by Cavitation in Spherical Symmetry".

 Key features of APECSS are:
-- Bubble dynamics using widely-used models (Rayleigh-Plesset, Keller-Miksis, Gilmore), solved using an in-built 5th-order Runge-Kutta scheme with adaptive time-stepping.
+- Bubble dynamics using widely-used models (Rayleigh-Plesset, Keller-Miksis, Gilmore), solved using an in-built 5th-order Runge-Kutta scheme with adaptive time stepping.
 - Acoustic emissions of the bubble under different assumptions (incompressible, quasi-acoustic, fully compressible).
 - Prediction of the formation and attenuation of shock fronts emitted by the bubble.
 - Viscoelastic media (Kelvin-Voigt, Zener, Oldroyd-B).